ErrorPro/react-google-autocomplete/README.md

 A [componentRestrictions](https://developers.google.com/maps/documentation/javascript/reference#ComponentRestrictions) prop by default is empty.
 A [bounds](https://developers.google.com/maps/documentation/javascript/reference#AutocompleteOptions) prop by default is empty.
 You also can pass any props you want to the final input.

+## Contribution

+If you would like to see something in this library please create an issue and I will implement it as soon as possible.